babobski/Export-Import-Servers/README.md

 When you're done you can click the "Export selected servers" button to export the server settings.
 You will be prompted about where you want to store the file.
-After you selected the location, you will be prompted about a successful import or a error.
+After you selected the location, you will be prompted about a successful export or a error.

 ![success](screenshot02.jpg)